Climb West Ridge of Forbidden Peak With Alpine Ascents

 With a 2:1 climber-to-guide ratio, we offer a personal experience and hands-on training with an experienced guide team.
 This climb will teach climbers how to move quickly and efficiently through moderately technical terrain (rock and snow/ice) and improve rock climbing and steep snow movement skills.
 We will also review belaying, rappelling, knots, and rope management prior to the start of the climb.

 This climb of the West Ridge of Forbidden Peak combined with the Intro to Alpine Rock Course is an outstanding Matterhorn prep course and highly recommended for those that can make the time.

-Maximum team size: Four climbers with two guides.
+Maximum team size: Six climbers with three guides.

 EQUIPMENT & MEALS

-Provided: All group climbing equipment, including climbing ropes and technical hardware, meals, and tents.
+Provided: All group climbing equipment, including climbing ropes, technical hardware, and tents; breakfasts and dinners on the mountain.

 This is a highly recommended shortlist and we would be happy to pass on a longer reading list for those interested.
 These links will bounce to Amazon.com with reviews.